 My name is Stuart McGraw and I am a retired Systems and Network Administrator and sometimes-programmer living in the foothills of the Rocky Mountains west of Denver, Colorado in the US.

 I enjoy hiking in Colorado and other parts of the Western US and Canada.
 For many years I also enjoyed rock, ice and alpine climbing although health issues have curtailed those activities quite a bit.

 This website is named after Mount Neva, a nearby and favorite mountain I've been to the top of many times.
 It has routes ranging from walkups to enjoyable moderate snow climbs to technical rock routes, and is located in the beautiful Indian Peaks Wilderness of Colorado just south of Rocky Mountain National Park.
 The picture at the top of each page is of Mt.
-Neva, taken from the Forth-of-July trail.
+Neva, taken from the South ridge of Bald Mountain.

 I am also a Japanophile and am greatly interested in if not very knowledgeable about Japanese language, culture, and history.